-UHAC itself may no longer be operational, but the United Hospitals Athletics Championships which it organised are still very much alive.
+The UHAC itself may no longer be operational, but the United Hospitals Athletics Championships associated with the club are still very much alive.

 On May 31, 1867, the UHAC was formed at the West Brompton running grounds by Mr S Edwin Jolly.
 Eligible members were students on a medically-related degree at King’s, Guys, London, St Thomas’s, University College, St George’s and St Mary’s.

-The annual meeting hosted by UHAC featured events such as the 100 yards, 250 yards, 880 yards, 1 mile, 2 miles, 120 yard Hurdle Race, 440 yard Hurdle Race, High Jump, Long Jump, Hammer, Cricket Ball Throw, Stone Put, Three Legged Race and the 250 yards Consolation Race.
+An annual meeting hosted by the UHAC featured events such as the 100 yards, 250 yards, 880 yards, 1 mile, 2 miles, 120 yard Hurdle Race, 440 yard Hurdle Race, High Jump, Long Jump, Hammer, Cricket Ball Throw, Stone Put, Three Legged Race and the 250 yards Consolation Race.

 Such was the thirst for athletics in the late 1880’s, the fourth meeting of the Championships had to be moved to the A.A.C Grounds in Lille Bridge to cater for a crowd of over 3,000 spectators.
 By the end of the 19th century, the club held the championships at Stamford Bridge – the home of the London Athletics Club.